sonic-net/DASH/documentation/private-link-service/private-link-service.md

 The VM-to-PLS direction is modeled as outbound pipeline in DASH.

-To demostrate how the DASH pipeline works, let's say, we have a VM in with IP 10.0.0.1, trying to reach the Private Endpoint in their VNET with IP 10.0.1.1, and the VM Outbound VNI is 1000000.
+To demonstrate how the DASH pipeline works, let's say, we have a VM in with IP 10.0.0.1, trying to reach the Private Endpoint in their VNET with IP 10.0.1.1, and the VM Outbound VNI is 1000000.

 #### 5.1.1.
 Private Link